espocrm/documentation/docs/administration/upgrading.md

 ## Recommendations

 1. Make a [backup](backup-and-restore.md) before upgrading.
+2. Make sure you have free disk space on the server.
-2. Disable cron (at Administration > Settings) before upgrading.
+3. Disable cron (at Administration > Settings) before upgrading.
 Enable it back after the upgrade is finished.
+This will prevent situations when a job started on the previous version and finished on the new version.
+In most cases this won't cause any issues though.
+The most significant problem it may cause is the job not being finished.
-3. Enable *Maintenance Mode* (at Administration > Settings) before upgrading.
+4. Enable *Maintenance Mode* (at Administration > Settings) before upgrading.
 Disable after the upgrade is finished.
-4. Make sure you have free disk space on the server.
+This will prevent non-admin users accessing the application before you started upgrading.
 5. *opcache.enable_cli* parameter in PHP should be set to false (by default it's usually set to false).

 It's recommended to run upgrade either **under the webserver user** (usually *www-data*) or *root* user.